EbookFoundation/free-programming-books/CONTRIBUTING.md

 4. Make sure to follow the [guidelines below](#guidelines) and respect the [Markdown formatting](#formatting) of the files

 ### Guidelines
 - make sure a book is free.
-Double-check if needed.
+Double-check if needed
+- we don't accept files hosted on google drive, dropbox, mega, scribd, issuu and other similar file upload platforms
 - insert your links in alphabetical order.
 If you see a misplaced link, please reorder it and submit a PR
 - use the link with the most authoritative source (meaning author's website is better than editor's website is better than third party website)
     + no file hosting services (this includes (but is not limited to) Dropbox and Google Drive links)